Rumor Central: Robbie Ross Jr. on Blue Jays' radar?

 Injuries limited the 28-year-old to just eight appearances for Boston in 2017, but he has held opposing lefties to a .255 average across 266 major league games dating back to 2012.
 Ross owns a career 3.92 ERA.

-After landing on the disabled list midseason with elbow inflammation, Ross underwent back surgery in late August.
+After landing on the disabled list midseason with elbow inflammation, Ross underwent back surgery in late August while finishing up a one-year contract worth $1.825 million.
 He is expected to be ready for Opening Day.

 The Blue Jays' bullpen combined for a 4.21 ERA last season, which ranked 15th in baseball.